Mexico City with Jonathan Zaragoza

 Who is leading this trip?

-This trip is hosted and led by Luis and Jo Vargas, two of Modern Adventure’s co-founders.
+This trip is hosted and led by a Modern Adventure trip leader.
 They are experienced travel guides, representatives of Modern Adventure and your go-to for questions or concerns on the trip.
-Additionally, we’ll be joined throughout our adventure by local expert guide, Florencio Moreno, who is deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.
+Additionally, we’ll be joined throughout our adventure by local expert guides who are deeply knowledgeable with respect to local cultures, customs and history and are passionate about sharing that with us.

 What travel documents are needed?